Private Mortgage Lenders in Ontario

 N/A

-Real Mortgage Associates (Dani Hanna & Ken Roberts)204 Oxford Street West, London, ON.
+The Mortgage Firm204 Oxford Street West, London, ON.

 Real Mortgage Associates (Justin McCallum)243 Main Street, Glencoe, ON.

-How Much Will a Private Mortgage Cost Me in Ontario?
+How Much Does a Private Mortgage Cost in Ontario?

-Let’s consider a $1 million house that a homeowner is looking to get a private mortgage for.
-The homeowner had been denied a renewal at a bank, but their previous mortgage payments have reduced their mortgage to $600,000.
-This reflects the mortgage portfolio of Atrium, a mortgage investment company (MIC), which has an average loan-to-value ratio of 60%.
+Let's consider a $1 million house in Toronto that a homeowner is looking to get a private mortgage for.
+The homeowner had been denied a renewal at a bank, but their previous mortgage payments had reduced their mortgage to $600,000.
+This reflects the mortgage portfolio of Atrium, a mortgage investment company (MIC), which has an average loan-to-value ratio of around 60%.

 With a private mortgage of $600,000 that only requires interest payments at a rate of 6%, your total interest cost would be $36,000 over one year.
 Your monthly interest-only payment will be around $3,000.
-You can also expect to pay around $12,000 in private lender fees at a fee rate of 2%.
+You can also expect to pay around $12,000 over the year in private lender fees at a fee rate of 2%.
+That brings the total cost with fees to $48,000 for a one-year private mortgage term.
+None of the payments went towards the principal.

 Mortgage AmountTerm LengthMortgage RateTotal Interest CostTotal Cost with FeesMonthly Interest-Only Payment